csound-flossmanual/csound-floss/book/01-d-random.md

 #### Random Walk

-In the context of movement between random values, \'walk\' can be thought of as the opposite of \'jump\'.
+In the context of movement between random values, *walk* can be thought of as the opposite of *jump*.
 If you jump within the boundaries A and B, you can end up anywhere between these boundaries, but if you walk between A and B you will be limited by the extent of your step - each step applies a deviation to the previous one.
 If the